Update in relation to the COVID-19 situation and University Centre Weston.

-Where can I find the latest information about COVID-19 (Coronavirus)?
+Where can I find the latest information about coronavirus?

-This is an evolving situation and staff and students are asked to continue to visit and regularly check the following websites for the latest updates and guidance:
+This continues to be an evolving situation and staff and students are asked to continue to visit and regularly check the following websites for the latest updates and guidance:

 What precautions should I be taking?

 - Wash your hands often with soap and water.
 If you are coughing or sneezing, cover your mouth and nose with a tissue.
 Throw the used tissue away into a bin and wash your hands.
 If you don’t have a tissue, cough or sneeze into your flexed (bent) elbow.